Contingency Management is the most effective psychological treatment for substance use

 We hope this changes!
 There has been a recent rise in stimulant use over the last year.
 Contingency Management is a hopeful approach for treating stimulant use disorders.
 Since there aren’t approved medications for these disorders, unlike opioid use, it becomes an appealing method to address problems related to meth, cocaine, and other substances that have surged over the last year.

-We are excited to now be offering contingency management for teens virtually at Antelope.
+We are excited to offer contingency management for teens virtually at Antelope.
 As more measurement-based care opportunities emerge, we hope to see additional programs leaning into these types of effective and evidence-based interventions.
 We are optimistic about contingency management gaining more traction.

 *Graphs are from Dynamicare’s Contingency Management Studies!